Victorious Festival is held on The Common and Castle Field in the beautiful seaside location of Southsea, Portsmouth.

 Food and drink is prohibited except for baby food and an empty water vessel.

-You may use the empty water vessel to fill up at the free drinking water points located across the site.
+You may use the empty water vessel or a factory-sealed water bottle to fill up at the free drinking water points located across the site.

 Please note, glass is not permitted.